Skip to content

 How to Permanently Format an SD Card on Your Android

-• Back up photos and files to Google Drive or a computer first since formatting is irreversible
+• Back up to Google Drive or a computer first because there’s no undo once the format starts

-• Android supports FAT32 for cards up to 32 GB and exFAT for 64 GB and larger
+• Use FAT32 for cards 32 GB and under, exFAT for 64 GB and larger (NTFS doesn’t work on Android)

 #Quick Format vs Full Format

-The difference matters more than you might think.
-A quick format deletes the file allocation table (the index that tells Android where each file lives on the card) and marks all space as available.
-The actual data remains on the card until new files overwrite it.
-Data recovery software can still pull your old photos and files after a quick format.
+The difference matters more than most guides admit.
+A quick format clears the file allocation table (the index that tells Android where each file lives) and marks every block as available.
+The bytes themselves stay on the card until something new writes over them.
+Free recovery tools like DiskDigger or PhotoRec can pull your old photos back in minutes.

 #How to Format an SD Card on Android